JudeJundaYoung/ActivityOnNode/README.md

 - Early Start: The earliest start date of an activity.

--Early Finish: The earliest finish date of an activity.
+- Early Finish: The earliest finish date of an activity.

--Late Start: The latest start date of an activity.
+- Late Start: The latest start date of an activity.

-Late Finish: The latest finish date of an activity.
+- Late Finish: The latest finish date of an activity.

-Duration: The minimum time cost of an activity.
+- Duration: The minimum time cost of an activity.

-Act ID: The unique ID of an activity.
+- Act ID: The unique ID of an activity.

-Description: Brief summary of an activity.
+- Description: Brief summary of an activity.

 ## 2.2 Delay